ethereum/casper/README.md

 null_sender = '0xffffffffffffffffffffffffffffffffffffffff'
 #for testing purposes you may need to set the null_sender address to one of your own addresses
 ```
-Create the contract object, supplying the abi, and the bytecode.
+Create the contract object with the abi, and the byte-code generated in step 4.

 ```bash
 Casper = w3.eth.contract(abi=casper_abi, bytecode=casper_bytecode)
 ```

 Deploy the contract and make sure you send enough gas.
-We recommend to set the gas limit to `10**7` gas.
+We recommend to set the gas limit to `10**7`.
 This will return the transaction hash of the Casper contract.

 ```bash
 tx_hash = Casper.constructor().transact({'from': base_sender, 'gas': 10**7}) #deploy Casper contract